wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-disaster-recovery.md

 To recover your mobile service after an outage:

-1. In the Azure portal, ensure that the status of your service is reported as **Unhealthy**.
+1. In the Azure Management Portal, ensure that the status of your service is reported as **Unhealthy**.

 2. If you already reserved a secondary mobile service, you can skip this step.